Topics: Powertrain & Propulsion Transmissions , Continuously variable transmissions , Automatic transmissions , Mechatronics

 Finally, the course provides in-depth coverage of Continuously Variable Transmission (CVT) systems.
 These systems represent a fundamental shift in the way power is transmitted from the primary source to the remainder of the driveline.

-Based on the popular classroom seminar, the 16-hour course is divided into nine modules, accompanied by a workbook.
-While the course is approximately 16 hours in length, the estimated time to completion, including knowledge checks and the learning assessment is 18 hours.
+Based on the popular classroom course, the course is divided into nine modules, accompanied by a workbook.

 *SAE International is authorized by IACET to offer CEUs for this course.